Malakand District: Provincial Assembly

 Dargai is one of the tehsils of Malakand District.
 Dargai is located on main N-45 highway from Nowshera to Pulchokai N-95 Swat, Dir(L), Dir(U) and Chitral.
 Most of the Conquerors, Traders tourists going to these areas had to take Dargai, Batkhela route so business flourished in Dargai and Batkhela.
 Due to recent law and order situation tourists going to Swat have considerably decreased affecting people's business here.
 Dargai is known for its Timber Market and Batkhela for its wholesale Market.

 Dargai and Batkhela are known for their battles during British rule.
 The British commenced their campaign against Malakand in 1853 and spread its sphere of influence to the whole Malakand since then.

 There are rare scenic places and tourist resorts in Dargai like Jabban and Malakand hydro-electric project.
 Water passes through a three-mile long tunnel, and has a natural fall of 350 feet.
 There are two power houses at Dargai and Malakand Khas.
 A third power plant of 81MW has recently been constructed in Dargai on Wartair side.
 Dargai is also home to Punjab Regminent Centre located Near Dargai Railway Station.

-Media

-There are several cable operators which provide channels with one or two video channels.
-Manend Media is a recent addition to the media of Pakhtunkhwa and Malakand.
-It currently runs a News Paper Manend Aaina, a Web TV Manend TV, a Radio Channel Manend Radio and a Social Madia.
-It is also called Manend News Paper, Manend Akhbar, News Paper of Malakand,News Paper of Pakhtunkhwa Manend e Aaina, The Mirror, Manend TV, Manend Radio etc. This news paper has an online epaper with the name of Manend Epaper.